babarot/dotfiles/README.md

 	You need to have Xcode or, at the very minimum, the Xcode Command Line Tools, which are available as a much smaller download.

-	The easiest way to install the [Xcode Command Line Tools](https://developer.apple.com/downloads) in OSX 10.9+ is to open up a terminal, type `xcode-select --install` and follow the prompts.
+	The easiest way to install the [Xcode Command Line Tools](https://developer.apple.com/downloads) in OS X 10.9+ is to open up a terminal, type `xcode-select --install` and follow the prompts.

 - Install Homebrew and setup their formulae